ljx213101212/frontend-tech-stacks/javascript/INTERVIEW_QUESTIONS.md

 - spread operator
 - ES6 arrow function vs ES5 function , can arrow function be constructor?
 - TypeScript common types?
 Mutable vs Immutable?
+- Lexical Scoping vs Dynamic Scoping

+  - Lexical: Variables are resolved based on where the function is define.
+  - Dynamic: Variables are resolved based on where the function is called.

+- How does "this" work in different context